Print this free letter sounds activity to help your child identify beginning sounds in words.

 The red set is slightly harder, and here’s why.
 Many of the cards have pictures whose beginning sounds start at the same part of the mouth.
 (The fancy phrase for that is point of articulation, if you want to impress anyone.)

 For example: Say the word turtle.
 Now say duck.
-See how your tongue is right behind your bottom set of teeth when you start each word?
+See how your tongue is right behind your top set of teeth when you start each word?

 Try zipper.
 Now say snake.
 See what I mean?